opalmer/pyfarm/docs/source/design/dns_resolution_service.rst

 Domain Name Services for Resource Resolution
 ============================================
-In the past pyfarm has always made the assumption that a single dns name was equal to a single resource or address.
+In the past pyfarm has always made the assumption that a single DNS name was equal to a single resource or address.
 Primarily this was done for simplicity however for services which need to scale a single name can usually be resolved to multiple address to distribute load and reduce the possibility